Mettle79/FunLab/README.md

 ## Deploy on Azure

 This project is deployed on Azure Static Web Apps.
+The deployment process is automated through GitHub Actions.

+## Deployment Status

-The deployment is automated through GitHub Actions.
+This project is deployed on Azure Static Web Apps.
+The deployment process is automated through GitHub Actions.